 GDC Kokernag is a Government run Degree College affiliated with the University of Kashmir since its establishment in 2008 and runs Bachelor's Degree programs in Arts and Science.
 Across all programmes the institution has 2 programmes, 18 subjects with 87 streams.
 From 2016 onwards the College has introduced Choice Based Credit System (CBCS) in accordance with the notification of the University which consists of Core, Ability Enhancement, Discipline Specific, Generic Elective and Skill Enhancement Courses.
-The Institution ensures the efficient and effective delivery of curriculum within the framework provided in order to accomplish its mission.
-Moreover, the institution adheres to an active and well planned curriculum prepared by the university along with the institutional as well as departmental academic calendars at the commencement of every academic year.
-These calendars include class tests, internal tests, seminars, and various institutional activities.
+The Institution ensures the efficient and effective delivery of curriculum within the framework provided in order to accomplish its vision and mission.
+Moreover, the institution adheres to an active and well planned curriculum prepared by the University of Kashmir along with the institutional as well as departmental academic calendars at the commencement of every academic year.
+These calendars include class tests, internal tests, debates and seminars and also various institutional activities encompassing both curricular as well as co-curricular.
 In order to make academics dynamic and valuable, regular class tests are conducted and guidance and counselling is provided round the academic year.
 Apart from the traditional class work, field surveys and student seminars are conducted every year for the benefit of the students.
 Moreover, teaching staff is regularly encouraged to attend workshops, refresher courses, seminars and conferences within and outside the state.
 Debates and Seminars Committee of the institution helps students by conducting guest lectures on different vocational themes.
 Above all, regular feedback is taken from both teachers and students for improving teaching learning process.